johnshamoon/robotic-leader-follower/README.md

 > ```

 ### Adding Virtual Memory
 Compiling OpenCV will most likely require more RAM than the Pi has.
-We can solve this by adding more virtual (swap) memory.
+This can be solved by adding more virtual (swap) memory.
 Here are the steps to do that:
 1. Check if the system has any swap memory configured.
 > ```shell
 > free -m